pfrazee/infocivics/index.md

 ## I. Introduction

-The Internet has a history of pursuing a greater state of liberty.
-David Clark, chief architect of the Internet protocols, captured this in the [Tao of the IETF](http://www6.ietf.org/tao.html "The Tao of the IETF"):

-> We reject kings, presidents and voting.
-We believe in rough consensus and running code.

-Some of the Internet's early political thinkers identified as "crypto-anarchists" and developed [treatises for total digital freedom](https://web.archive.org/web/20130822092045/http://www.spinnaker.com/crypt/cyphernomicon/CP-FAQ "Cyphernomicon"), and their views still [drive hacker culture today](https://www.coindesk.com/the-rise-of-the-cypherpunks/ "The Rise of the Cypherpunks").
+How should the Internet be governed?
+How should we manage the information, the media, the software, the politics, the people of the Web?

-Though early crypto-anarchists imagined the Internet as an ungovernable space, anarchy does not describe the Internet as we know it today.
-Corporate governance oversees the majority of our online activity, with most people publishing and connecting through centralized platforms like Facebook, Twitter, and Google.
+Though early crypto-anarchists imagined the Internet as ungovernable, anarchy does not describe the Internet we know today.
+Corporations oversee the majority of our online activity, with most people publishing and connecting through centralized platforms like Facebook, Twitter, and Google.
 The only non-corporate-owned application that most users are familiar with is email — and even it’s politically dominated by a corporation (Google).

-If the Internet is not an anarchic political system, then how should it be described?
+How should the current system be described?
 Bruce Schneier uses the term "feudalism."

  > Power is consolidating around both vendor-managed user devices and large personal-data aggregators ... the rise of cloud computing means that we no longer have control of our data. ...
 And second, the rise of vendor-managed platforms means that we no longer have control of our computing devices.